atomaszewicz/exif/RStdo/Analysis.md

     cat("m3/m1:", NROW(c(subset(x,x==m3)))/NROW(c(subset(x,x==m1))))
 }
 ```
-Where 'cat()' is a stripped-down version of 'print()', and we use 'm2/m1' to signify the ratio of occurances of the second mode to the first, not the ratio of the modes numerical value.
+We use 'm2/m1' to signify the ratio of occurances of the second mode to the first, not the ratio of the modes numerical value.
 For example, the function gives output as this for the aperture mode ratios:
 ```R
 m1m2m3(Aperture)
 m2/m1: 0.646